Updates as of October 7 2023:

 Phase 2 shown in yellow below extended the trail surfacing work in 2021 to the Barn at Bull Meadow driveway.

 Phase 3 work, shown in red below, started In December of 2021 with the installation of subsurface material.
 We started to complete the surfacing work in the summer of 2022 only to discover the stone dust that was being provided was out of spec.
 Work was halted, the problem was identified and corrected, but the combination of contractor & equipment availability and the weather prevented us from getting that work done before winter.
-That work will be completed as soon as possible in the spring of 2023 giving us 1.25 miles of completed trail with 1.25 miles remaining to reach Carter Hill Rd.
+That work was completed the second week of June 2023 giving us 1.25 miles of completed trail with 1.25 miles remaining to reach Carter Hill Rd.

 Phase 4 is shown in orange below.
 We plan to build this section in 2023.
-We still have some permitting to work through for a parking facility at Carter Hill Rd.
+We had an additional permit requirement issue raised by the City in early October that we are working with them to resolve.
+We are still trying to get the trail portion of this project done this year.
+Establishing a parking facility at Carter Hill Rd will take more time.
 Funding for this phase is provided by a combination of private donations and support from NH Community Development Finance Authority.
 NH-CDFA granted us $200,000 in tax credits which NH businesses purchased.
 Please thank Grappone Automotive Group, Sulloway & Hollis P.L.L.C., Sugar River Bank, C&S Wholesale Grocers, NGM Insurance, RAH pc, Cold Springs RV, Irish Electric Corp, Cleveland Waters & Bass, Grappone Management Co, Merrimack County Savings Bank and HEB Engineers Inc. The trail in its current condition may be used for walking and biking.
 Expect a natural surface until we get the work done.

 The Barn at Bull Meadow is open for weddings and other events.
 Please be respectful of this private business and stay on the trail as you go by their venue.
 They ask you do not use their private drive for trail access.
 And be very cautious crossing their driveway, it can be quite busy during events.